the-ai-engineer/ai-agents-from-scratch/07-tool-calling/README.md

 6. **Return errors gracefully**: When tools fail, return error messages as strings.
 The LLM can explain problems naturally.

-7. **Optional parameters work automatically**: Parameters with defaults become optional in the schema automatically.
+7. **Optional parameters work automatically**: Parameters with defaults become optional in the schema.

 8. **Start with 2-3 tools**: Don't overwhelm the LLM with 20 tools at once.
 Add more as needed.

 ## Common Pitfalls

-1. **Missing type hints**: The decorator needs type hints to generate schemas. `def foo(x)` won't work.
-Use `def foo(x: str)`.

-2. **Poor docstrings**: "Get weather" doesn't tell the LLM enough.
-Write detailed descriptions with Args sections.
+1. **Poor docstrings**: "Get weather" doesn't tell the LLM enough.
+Write detailed descriptions.

-3. **Not using the tool registry pattern**: Managing multiple tools without a registry leads to messy if/elif chains.
+2. **Not using the tool registry pattern**: Managing multiple tools without a registry leads to messy if/elif chains.

-4. **Not returning tool results**: Executing the tool but forgetting to send the result back to the LLM.
+3. **Not returning tool results**: Executing the tool but forgetting to send the result back to the LLM.
 The conversation hangs.

-5. **Forgetting to call .tool.to_openai_format()**: The decorated function has a `.tool` attribute.
-You must call `.to_openai_format()` to get the schema.

-6. **Too many tools at once**: Starting with 10+ tools confuses the LLM.
+4. **Too many tools at once**: Starting with 10+ tools confuses the LLM.
 It struggles to choose.
 Start small.

-7. **Assuming tools are called**: Always check if `output.type == "function_call"`.
+5. **Assuming tools are called**: Always check if `output.type == "function_call"`.
 Sometimes the LLM answers directly.

+6. **Forgetting the call_id**: Function call outputs must include the `call_id` from the original function call.

 ## When to Use Tool Calling